- The term digital communication covers a broad area of communications techniques, including digital transmission and digital radio.

-Elements of Digital Communication:
+Elements of Digital Communication

-- The source output may be either an analog signal (such as an audio or video signal) or a digital signal (such as the output of a teletype machine) that is discrete in time and has a finite number of output characters.
+- The source output may be either an analogue signal (such as an audio or video signal) or a digital signal (such as the output of a teletype machine) that is discrete in time and has a finite number of output characters.

 - In a digital communication system, the messages produced by the source are converted into a sequence of binary digits.
-The process of efficiently converting the output of either an analog or digital source into a sequence of binary digits is called source encoding or data compression.
+The process of efficiently converting the output of either an analogue or digital source into a sequence of binary digits is called source encoding or data compression.